FTDRTD/BIP-1024/README_EN.md

 ## Project Overview

-This project includes two main features:
+This project includes the main feature:

 - **BIP39 DotMap Generator**: Used to generate BIP39 mnemonic dot maps, specifically optimized for physical engraving and manual recovery scenarios.
-- **BIP39 Recovery**: Used to manually recover BIP39 mnemonics through dot maps.

 ## Features